lostella/bulls-and-cows/README.md

 ```
 where `b` is the number of right digits in the right position (bulls), and `c` is the number of right digits
 in wrong positions (cows).
 The game ends either when the `4,0` feedback is given by the user, or when inconsistent
 feedbacks are detected, in which case the solver prints `error` and terminates.
-An example of user-solver
+An example of (succesful) user-solver
-interaction might be the following:
+interaction is the following (here the sequence to guess is `1,2,3,4`):
 ```
 user@host$ ./bullscows
 9,4,8,0